mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Power supply unit (PSU)

+There are different ratings for PSUs like bronze, silver, gold, platinum that reflect the power efficiency.
+The differences are fairly small, so I didn't optimize for that.

+The main choices are case modularity and power capacity.
+You want to have enough wattage to support your components plus any that you might add in the future.
+For a system like this, basically any PSU would have more than enough capacity.
 According to PCPartPicker, the total power consumption of all my components is only 218 W, so 500 W gives me plenty of breathing room.

 I specifically chose a semi-modular PSU because I wanted to minimize clutter.
 Having a single cable supply power to multiple disks allowed.
 I didn't want full modular because I didn't want a separate cable for each disk.
 And I didn't want to go non-modular because then I'd have a bunch of unused power cables in my case.